Arthur-Milchior/anki-dont-change-edited-uselessly/README.md

 # "Edited" value not updated unless there is really an edition
+This add-on is depretaced !!!

+It seems it is correcting a bug I imagined and which never existed.

+I don't understand why.

+Keeping it online until I make sens of it.

 ## Rationale
 The value "edited" is supposed to show the last time a note was edited.
 The trouble here being that the card is assumed to be edited